FLWL/aoe2-ai-module/README.md

 * Microsoft Detours

 # Known issues
-* AoC: About 20 Expert API facts are unimplemented, mostly Userpatch ones.
 * DE: The module can trip the anti-tampering mechanism of the game.

 # Disclaimer